 Some folks operate better with two quality workouts per week; for some, that’s too much.
 Several factors in determining whether a second workout should be included in your schedule include prior experience, current weekly mileage, and life schedule.
 For our discussion, let’s use the Whippet program to highlight possible modifications when running one workout per week.

 - In place of Thursday’s workout, run the total miles suggested as easy miles.
-Throughout the schedule, Thursday’s workout mileage can range from 8-11 miles when including warm-up, cooldown, and jog rest periods (if any).
+Throughout the schedule, Thursday’s workout mileage can range from 8-11 miles when including warm-up, cooldown, and jog rest periods.
 This mid-week longer run (ranging from 40-60% of the long run distance) is a great way to keep the mileage up without taxing the body with another workout.

 - Run Thursday’s workout at one pace slower than suggested.
 For example, if the workout states HMP, run at MP; if it states LT pace, run at HMP, if it states 10K pace, run LT pace, etc. Canova Ks is a workout which suggests alternating between marathon pace and half marathon pace every kilometer throughout the workout; in your schedule it may be best to alternate between easy pace and marathon pace.
 Lastly, to prevent from running too fast and keeping to your plan, join a group which closely matches your adjusted goal paces for the evening.
 This enables the ability to run the same workout as the rest of the team thus allowing you to have people to run with which is the main reason to attending team practices.